Everything You Need To Know About A Tummy Tuck

-A tummy tuck is another name for what is medically called an abdominoplasty.
-This body contouring surgery focuses on shaping the abdominal area by removing excess fat and trimming away loose skin.
+A tummy tuck is a body contouring surgery that reshapes the abdominal area by removing excess lower abdominal fat and loose skin.
+Another name for tummy tuck surgery is abdominoplasty.

-When a certified plastic surgeon performs an abdominoplasty, they also reinforce the abdominal muscles to further improve the look of your tummy.
+When a certified plastic surgeon performs an abdominoplasty, they reinforce the abdominal muscles to improve the look of your tummy further.
 Abdominoplasty can also remove some, if not all, stretch marks in your lower abdomen.

 A tummy tuck qualifies as major surgery, and that status is reflected in the average cost for the procedure.
-However, at Garza Plastic Surgery in Nashville, we recognize that every patient’s body is different.
+However, at Garza Plastic Surgery in Nashville, we recognize that every patient’s body differs.
 Therefore each treatment will be uniquely personalized to the patient.

 When to Consider a Tummy Tuck